Clean Energy Playing Growing Role In Ensuring Chinas Energy Supply - UrduPoint

 Clean Energy Playing Growing Role In Ensuring China's Energy Supply

-BEIJING, Jan.
-23 (UrduPoint / Pakistan Point News - 23rd Jan, 2023 ) --:Wind and solar energy are playing growing roles in ensuring China's energy supply, thanks to their continuous scale expansion.
+BEIJING, (UrduPoint / Pakistan Point News - 24th Jan, 2023 ) :Wind and solar energy are playing growing roles in ensuring China's energy supply, thanks to their continuous scale expansion.

 In 2022, the newly installed capacity of wind and solar power topped 120 million kW, and the cumulative installed capacity surpassed 700 million kW by the end of last year, data from the National Energy Administration (NEA) showed.